rfhb/ctrdata/README.md

 #   Restarted                                                 0  1   0
 ```

--   Add records from another register (CTGOV) into the same database
+-   Add records from another register (CTGOV) into the same collection

 -   Search used in this example:
     <https://clinicaltrials.gov/ct2/results?cond=neuroblastoma&rslt=With&recrs=e&age=0&intr=Drug>